 \section{Abstract}

 Diseases involve complex modifications to the cellular machinery.
 The gene expression profile of the affected cells contains characteristic patterns linked to a disease.
 Hence, new biological knowledge about a disease can be extracted from these profiles, improving our ability to diagnose and assess disease risks.
 This knowledge can be used for drug re-purposing, or by physicians to evaluate a patient's condition and co-morbidity risk.\\ Here, we consider differential gene expressions obtained by microarray technology for patients diagnosed with various diseases.
-Based on these data and cellular multi-scale organization, we aim at uncovering disease--disease links, disease--gene and disease--pathways associations.
-We propose neural networks with structures based on the multi-scale organization of proteins in a cell into protein complexes and pathways.
-We show that these models are able to correctly predict the diagnosis for the majority of patients.
-Through the analysis of the trained models, we predict disease--disease, disease--pathway, and disease--gene associations and validate the predictions by comparisons to known interactions and literature search, proposing putative explanations for the predictions.
+Based on these data and cellular multi-scale organization, we aim at uncovering disease--disease, disease--gene and disease--pathway associations.
+We propose a neural network with structure based on the multi-scale organization of proteins in a cell into biological pathways.
+We show that this model is able to correctly predict the diagnosis for the majority of patients.
+Through the analysis of the trained model, we predict disease--disease, disease--pathway, and disease--gene associations and validate the predictions by comparisons to known interactions and literature search, proposing putative explanations for the predictions.